 The seasonal movement of animals from one region to another.

-Migration for a lot of animals is a huge endeavor, especially for small animals such as hummingbirds.
+Migration for many animals is a huge endeavor, especially for small animals such as hummingbirds.
 The reward for migrating must outweigh the physical cost of the journey.
-There are many risks associated with migration, including predation, exhaustion, and death due to disease or parasites prevalent in the tropical regions.
+Many risks are associated with migration, including predation, exhaustion, and death due to disease or parasites prevalent in tropical regions.

 Species that do not migrate for winter tend to employ other adaptive behaviors such as hibernation.
 This process whereby the animal’s metabolic and heart rates will slow, decreasing their core body temperature.
 This means they use less energy and can survive for long periods without food.
 North America’s bear species hibernate during winter.
 They spend the last weeks of summer digging out a shallow den to spend the winter months in a deep sleep.
 Females will even give birth during these months.

-There is a theory among scientists and archaeologists that early humans would have hibernated during harsh winters, based on fossil evidence and interruptions in bone growth.
-It was discovered that bone growth was interrupted for months at a time, suggesting that early humans were hibernating as recently as 400,000 years ago.
+There is a theory among scientists and archaeologists that early humans would have hibernated during harsh winters based on fossil evidence and interruptions in bone growth.
+It was discovered that bone growth was interrupted for months, suggesting that early humans were hibernating as recently as 400,000 years ago.
 In modern times, we do not need to hibernate since we can keep our homes warm, and we have year-round access to food to sustain us.

 Benefits of Returning

-Most animals migrate for breeding or feeding purposes, but many whales living in colder waters will migrate to the tropics each year for calving and another reason – skin care.
+Most animals migrate for breeding or feeding purposes, but many whales living in colder waters will migrate to the tropics each year for calving and skin care.
 During the springtime, the waters of the coast of California and Florida welcome several species of whale migrating from Arctic waters.
-It was long believed that the reason for this migration was that the warmer climate was better suited to calving, however, recent studies have found that whale anatomy is best acclimated with cold regions.
+It was long believed that this migration was that the warmer climate was better suited to calving.
+However, recent studies have found that whale anatomy is best acclimated to cold regions.

 Additionally, there is far less food available to whales in warmer water, so this would not be beneficial to rearing young.
-In fact, some whale species will fast during their migration due to reduced feeding opportunities.
+Some whale species will fast during their migration due to reduced feeding opportunities.

 In 2011, scientists in the research journal Marine Mammal Science proposed that whales migrate to revive their skin metabolism.
-In the Arctic cold waters, whales will divert blood flow away from the skin to conserve body heat, but this reduces the molting rate of dead skin.
-Returning to warmer waters allows for better blood flow to the skin, increasing the rate of molting and allowing better skin cell regeneration.
+In the Arctic cold waters, whales will divert blood flow away from the skin to conserve body heat, reducing the molting rate of dead skin.
+Returning to warmer waters allows for better blood flow to the skin, increasing the molting rate and allowing better skin cell regeneration.

-Since they are not well adapted to live in warm waters for long periods, the whales will return north again.
-Here, although the temperatures are far cooler, there is a greater abundance of food, and their bodies are adapted to the frigid conditions thanks to a thick layer of blubber.
+Since they are not well adapted to living in warm waters for long periods, the whales will return north again.
+Although the temperatures are far cooler, there is a greater abundance of food, and their bodies are adapted to the frigid conditions thanks to a thick layer of fat.

 Atlantic salmon will begin their migration in spring back to the same river they hatched in.
 Some will even return to the same stretch of river.
 Scientists believe salmon use olfactory navigation (smell) to find their way.
 Salmon eggs must be hatched in rivers as the fry and smolt (juveniles) are adapted to freshwater.
 Once they reach one year old, their bodies go through an internal change, allowing them to survive in saltwater.

-One of the biggest benefits of migrating back north is food.
-As winter approaches, many species, mostly birds, will migrate from the cold North American states down towards the tropics of Central and South America.
-This is because, during the winter, food abundance falls to levels that would not sustain the population.
+One of the most significant benefits of migrating back north is food.
+As winter approaches, many species, primarily birds, will migrate from the cold North American states down to the tropics of Central and South America.
+During the winter, food abundance falls to levels that would not sustain the population.

-Monarch butterflies are perhaps one of the most well known North American migrators.
-Each year they travel thousands of miles from Canada and Northern US states down to Mexico.
-In springtime they fly back to North America.
-The reason for this is a very specific requirement of Monarch caterpillars.
+Monarch butterflies are perhaps one of the most well-known North American migrators.
+They travel thousands of miles from Canada, and Northern US states each year down to Mexico.
+In springtime, they fly back to North America.
+The reason for this is a particular requirement of Monarch caterpillars.

 When Monarch butterflies arrive back in the US, they begin laying eggs, but they only lay eggs on the leaves of milkweed plants.
-The leaves of milkweed are the only leaves monarch caterpillars can eat when they hatch.
+The milkweed leaves are the only leaves monarch caterpillars can eat when they hatch.
 If the eggs are laid on another plant, the caterpillars will starve.

-Milkweed grows in large numbers in the US and Canada in early summer, just the right time for the Monarchs to lay their eggs.
+In early summer, milkweed grows in large numbers in the US and Canada, just the right time for the Monarchs to lay their eggs.